koto-lang/koto/crates/cli/docs/language_guide.md

 ```

 When creating a slice with an unbounded range,
-if the start of the range if ommitted then the slice starts from the beginning
-of the container.
+if the start of the range if omitted then the slice starts from the beginning of the container.
-If the end of the range is ommitted, then the slice includes all remaining
-elements in the container.
+If the end of the range is omitted, then the slice includes all remaining elements in the container.

 ```koto
 z = 'Hëllø'.to_tuple()